alasca-association/tarook/docs/user/reference/cluster-configuration.rst

 .. note::

-   There is a variable ``nodes`` to configure the k8s master and worker servers.
+   There is a variable ``nodes`` to configure the k8s controller and worker servers.
    The ``role`` attribute must be used to distinguish both [1]_.

    The amount of gateway nodes can be controlled with the `gateway_count` variable.